squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 	//file not in cache?
 Get it, send it & save it logdata("MISS",$url,$fname);
 	$fileptr=fopen($fname,"w");
-	//no validity check, simply don't write the file if we can't open it. prevents noticaeble failure/
+	//no validity check, simply don't write the file if we can't open it. prevents noticeable failure/

 	while(!feof($urlptr)){
 		$line=fread($urlptr,$blocksize);